Located along the east coast of Oita Prefecture, Beppu is a hot spring city surrounded by beautiful sea and mountains.

 12. See Beppu from above at Beppu Tower

 Another option to enjoy the view of Beppu is Beppu Tower.
-Although it was initially built to improve tourism in the area, the tower is now primarily used as a TV transmission tower.
+Although it was initially built to improve tourism in the area, it is now primarily used as a TV transmission tower.

 13. Spend a great day at Kijima Kogen Park

 Kijima Kogen Park is a beautiful amusement park located in the mountain of Beppu.
 Although it’s not very big, the park offers fun and enjoyable activities.

-Most of the rides are decent compared to the park’s size, and some of them are quite old but still well-maintained.
+Most of the rides are decent compared to the park’s size, and some of them are pretty old but still well-maintained.

 You shouldn’t miss Jupiter – the first wooden roller coaster in Japan.
 It’s also the 7th longest wooden roller coaster in the world at over 1,600 meters in length.